-These required a certain skill to master, simple as they were in having only a lens and a ground glass to focus the image on.
+These required a certain skill to master, simple as they were in having only a lens with a built-in shutter and a ground glass to focus the image on.
 No electronics, no “camera guts” at all.
 And certainly no “brains” save that of the photographer.
 Loading one single sheet of film at a time, make an exposure and flip the film holder around and expose a second sheet.
 A very painstaking process!
 Professional studio photographers never turned to the *35mm SLR format for work unless they were shooting fashion and perhaps portraits.
 Until the digital revolution brought the format to its mass appeal, even in today’s studio work.

 It’s easy portability, fast interchangeable lenses, and the “feel in your hand” familiarity all helped to make it the go to camera format for the mass of digital photographers.
 That you can cram a whole computer inside one of these bodies is remarkable.
 But I’m still not married to the format.
 In this day and age of 2022, let’s face it, the DSLR formate for capturing images is so long in the tooth, it really is a fossil.
 It has real limitations.
 For one, the *Pro cameras and their lenses are quite heavy and bulky compared to the micro 4/3rd variation.
 For another, you have a format that requires you to shoot to a card which then needs to be taken out and put in a reader to send to your computer.
 Alternatively there is tethering for studio photographers, which requires the camera to be cabled to your computer.
 Either way, it is a bit of a chore to set up your camera for a studio shoot.

 And then there is Apple…